 Smoking contains many substances that damage brain cells, increasing your risk of dementia and Alzheimer’s disease.
 And at the same time increase your risk of lung cancer, heart attacks, kidney cancer, wrinkles, strokes, emphysema, impotence and so on.

 One of our previous tips was to take supplements.
-These are supplements that your brain needs to function properly, like B vitamins, zinc and omega-3 fatty acids.
+These are supplements that your brain needs to function properly, such as B vitamins, zinc, and omega-3 fatty acids.

 However, there are also supplements that aim to slow down aging itself.

-These supplements contain substances that inhibit specific aging mechanisms, like protein accumulation, mitochondrial dysfunction, DNA damage, epigenetic changes, and so on.
+These supplements contain substances that inhibit specific aging mechanisms, including protein accumulation, mitochondrial dysfunction, DNA damage, epigenetic changes, and so on.

 These processes cause aging, but also greatly contribute to brain aging and dementia.
-In fact, we see that for example, accumulation of proteins, plays an important role in Alzheimer’s disease.
+In fact, we see that accumulation of proteins plays an important role in Alzheimer’s disease.

 However, protein accumulation is also one of the reasons why we age, given protein accumulation happens in many other cells beyond just our brain cells.

 Very few science-based supplements exist to slow down aging.
-That’s why we at NOVOS created NOVOS Core.
+That’s why we created NOVOS Core.